undecaf/typo3-in-a-box/README.md

 It enables you to:
 -   configure and run a TYPO3 container;
 -   stop this container and optionally remove it;
--   mount the TYPO3 root volume at a working directory at the host;
+-   bind-mount the TYPO3 root volume at a working directory at the host;
 -   access the databases from the host;
 -   modify the TYPO3 environment even while the container is running;
 -   run Composer within the TYPO3 container;